Avoiding Flawed

 Might this place you in the position of presenting bad science?
 Possibly to be left holding the stick: criticised, ridiculed or disciplined in the future.

 If done carefully, you would expect to NOT get a measurable temperature difference.
-Would that indicate that global warming and climate change are a fraud?
+Would that indicate that global warming and climate change are

 You could still get significant, consistent temperature differentials, but you'd have to fake them. e.g. use improper lab techniques to force results.